doc-analysis/TableBank/README.md

 ## Model Zoo

-The trained models available for download in the [TableBank Model Zoo](MODEL_ZOO.md).
+The trained models are available for download in the [TableBank Model Zoo](MODEL_ZOO.md).

 ## Quick Start
 Here is a pipeline to test pretrained model and visualize the performance of Table Detection task.
 [Table Detection](TestPretrainedModel.md).